missionpinball/mpf-docs/docs/code/api_reference/misc_components/Players.md

 print(self.machine.player.foo)  # prints 0
 ```

-If you attempt to access a player variable that doesn’t exist, it will automatically be created with a value of 0.
+If you attempt to access a player variable that doesn't exist, it will automatically be created with a value of 0.

 Every time a player variable is created or changed, an MPF event is posted in the form player_ plus the variable name.
 For example, creating or changing the foo variable will cause an event called player_foo to be posted.